Tips for Effective Design

 Set a Mood With Photos

 Written words and visual media come together on book covers, and here is your first big problem.
-If you’re selling a fiction eBook, the reader must envision the world from the writer’s words.
+If you’re selling a fiction eBook or teaching how does wealthy affiliate work, the reader must envision the world from the writer’s words.
 The moment you make your cover too literal, you’ll put the image in the reader’s head instead of allowing them to form their own.
 When you use the best ecover creator and the results are too literal, it spoils the wonderful effects of reading.
 Make your images abstract, and use metaphors and similes to come up with good ideas.

 Pay for Good Photos